danvoronov/CodeWithLLM-Updates/Tools.md

 ## Integrated Development Environments

+ These IDEs offer a superior coding experience compared to traditional IDEs.

 | Tool                                                               | Description                                                                                                                                                                                                                   |
 | ------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | ⚡ [Cursor](https://www.cursor.sh/)                                 | A next-generation IDE designed for pair-programming with AI.
 Edit, debug, and understand complex codebases with powerful AI assistance.                                                                                       |